tgirke/GEN242-2021/content/en/assignments/Projects/project_data.md

 + `/bigdata/gen242/<user_name>/projdata`

 Within each project subdirectory all input files of a workflow (_e.g._ FASTQ) will be saved to a `data` directory and all output files will be written to a `results` directory.
+To set up the proper directory structure first `cd` into `/bigdata/gen242/<user_name>, then create the directory `projdata` with and then within this directory the `data` and `results` directories.

 ## GitHub repositories for projects